Wavelength-Dependent Electrical Readout of Spin Ensembles in a Thin-Film SiC-on-Insulator Platform

 Optical excitation was performed on the surface between the electrodes using a 662 to 1050 nm wavelength selective Ti:Sa CW Ring Laser.
 By lowering the focal position of the objective, the laser-spot size on the SiC surface is increased, resulting in different current extraction regimes.
-An electrical confocal image is constructed by scanning across a 10 µm $\times$ 10 µm region in 300 nm steps using 23 mW of 890 nm pump laser light with 10 V biased electrodes and measuring the photocurrent at each point for 200 ms shown in Figure \ref{fig:FullDevice}A and \ref{fig:FullDevice}B for spot diameters of 1 µm and 3 µm respectively.
-Figure \ref{fig:FullDevice}A shows well-defined electrode edges.
-Figure \ref{fig:FullDevice}B is de-focused into the sample, demonstrating a larger more uniform distribution of charge collection, and less variance in the photocurrent (see Figure S4). \\ The number of measured silicon vacancies in each focus regime is estimated by considering the photon emission rate of 3 to 4 kc/s for a single V2 $V_{\mathrm{Si}}^{-}$ measured in an identical optical collection setup used in \cite{fisher_high-resolution_2025} with a 805 nm long-pass dichroic.
-A 1 µm diameter laser spot focused on the SiCOI surface collected a maximum measured photon emission of 80 kc/s without HSQ cover and with a 900 nm long-pass, cutting approximately half the phonon emission sideband \cite{fuchs_engineering_2015} equating to $\approx$ 40 to 50 spins.
-A spot size of 3 µm equates to 9 times larger illumination area, therefore in the de-focused regime we estimate an electrical signal comprising of approximately 360 to 450 $V_{\mathrm{Si}}^{-}$'s. \\ Pulsed spin control measurements were performed by sending a continuous RF signal through a fast RF switch and amplifying the switched RF signal for spin control.
+An electrical confocal image was constructed by scanning across a 10 µm $\times$ 10 µm region in 300 nm steps using 23 mW of 890 nm pump laser light with 10 V biased electrodes and measuring the photocurrent at each point for 200 ms shown in parts A and B of Figure \ref{fig:FullDevice} for spot diameters of 1 µm and 3 µm, respectively.
+Figure \ref{fig:FullDevice}A shows a maximum photocurrent of 1.2 nA along the electrode edges.
+Figure \ref{fig:FullDevice}B is defocused into the sample, demonstrating a larger, more uniform distribution of charge collection with a maximum photocurrent of 0.8 nA in-between the electrodes, and less variance in the photocurrent (see Figure \hyperref[sec:supp]{S4}). \\ The number of measured silicon vacancies in each focus regime was estimated by considering the photon emission rate of 3-4 kc/s for a single V2 $\mathrm{V}_{\mathrm{Si}}^{-}$ measured in an identical optical collection setup used in ref \cite{fisher_high-resolution_2025} with a 805 nm long-pass dichroic.
+A 1 µm diameter laser spot focused on the SiCOI surface collected a maximum measured photon emission of 80 kc/s without HSQ cover and with a 900 nm long-pass, cutting approximately half the phonon emission sideband \cite{fuchs_engineering_2015} equating to $\sim$ 40 to 50 spins.
+A spot size (Airy diameter) of 3 µm equates to 9 times larger illumination area, therefore in the defocused regime we estimate an electrical signal comprised of approximately 540 $\mathrm{V}_{\mathrm{Si}}^{-}$'s including the possible contribution of higher order Airy rings (20 \%) generating a photocurrent.
+The estimation does not account for the possibility that more defects may be illuminated and may contribute to the photocurrent than are illuminated and collected in the optical signal. \\ Pulsed spin control measurements were performed by sending a continuous RF signal through a fast RF switch and amplifying the switched RF signal for the spin control.